ferraris-laure/fermat/README.md

 and estimate `d(s,t)` as a function of `lower` and `upper` (for example, `d(s,t) ~ (_lower + upper_) / 2` ).
 The complexity is `O( l * ( k * n * log n ) )`.

+### Clustering

+The tool FermatKmeans implements the K-medoids algorithm with Fermat distance as an input.
+[Here] is an example explaining how to use it to compute clusters in MNIST dataset

 ### Features
 ---------------